 This course examines fundamental characteristics of urban organization and development in the global South.
 We will analyze the central phenomena of urbanization and the outcomes as well as deriving challenges of urban development in these regions.
 The students will acquire knowledge on key social, economic, cultural and environmental urban planning, policy and community development issues.
 We will discuss several development paradigms and characteristics of everyday experiences in cities in the global South.
 Some characteristics might be similar to what we experience in the global North, others are fundamentally different.
 We will follow a problem-based and solution-oriented approach.
-We will have case study presentations followed by discussions and Q&A related to the course material.
+Students will prepare case studies and present in class, followed by discussions and Q&A related to the course material.
 We begin with unpacking different concepts about development and urbanization and will then work on specific development challenges in megacities, towns of different sizes and in peri-urban regions and communities.
-You will further engage in a major research assignment exploring a specific topic related to the course content, which will be shared with a short presentation in class during week 13.
+You will further engage in a research assignment exploring a specific topic related to the course content, which will be shared with a short in class presentation during week 13.